Nigeria’s Peter Odemwingie retires from football | Goal.com

 Nigeria’s Peter Odemwingie retires from football

-Former Nigeria international Osaze Odemwingie has retired from football at the age of 37.
+Former Nigeria international Peter Odemwingie has retired from football at the age of 37.

-The striker, who last played for Indonesian side Madura FC in 2017, announced the decision to hang his boots at a Uefa Equal Game conference at Wembley on Wednesday evening.
+The striker, who last played for Indonesian side Madura FC in 2017, announced the decision to hang up his boots at the Uefa Equal Game conference at Wembley on Wednesday.

-"It's an emotional day, so many memories go through your head,” Odemwingie said.
+"It's an emotional day, so many memories go through your head,” Odemwingie told the audience.

 "I didn't know how to do it or where to do it, but I think this is the right place to do it.
 Wembley is a place with a lot of history in football."